 Edit the Old Post

-Reword, rework and edit the old post with some new, fresh ideas.
+Reword, rework, and edit the old post with new, fresh ideas.
 There’s always something new and exciting to add.
-Give it a new name and tag, and you’ll have a brand new post to share with your readers in no time.
+Give it a new name and tag, and you’ll have a brand new post to share with your readers quickly.
 Or add a new, more relevant example to highlight your point.

 Yoast SEO plugin optimisation for WordPress websites